-Stockholder proposals must be made in accordance with the procedures set forth in our current Bylaws or the procedures set forth in Rule 14a-8 of the Exchange Act and not the procedures set forth in the preceding paragraph.
-Nominations for the Board of Directors proposed may only be made in accordance with the procedures set forth in our Bylaws.
-The procedures set forth in our Bylaws for stockholder proposals, including nominations for our Board of Directors, as well as the procedures set forth in Rule 14a-8 for stockholders proposals are described in "Other Information - Stockholders Proposals and Director Nominations for 2014 Annual Meeting" in this proxy statement.
+Stockholder proposals must be made in accordance with the procedures set forth in our current Bylaws or the procedures set forth in Rule 14a-8 of the Exchange Act and not the procedures set forth in our Bylaws.
+Certain matters set forth in our Bylaws for stockholder proposals, including nominations for our Board of Directors, as well as certain matters set forth in Rule 14a-8 for stockholders proposals are described in "Other Matters - Stockholder Proposals and Director Nominations for 2016 Annual Meeting" in this proxy statement.